gunta/notion-to-json-yml-action/README.md

 - **json**
 - **json5**

-The output format is automatically deduced from the file extension if not specified.
+The output format is automatically deduced from the file extension when not specified.

-## Format

-Currently, it uses the Title as a key for output.

 ## Example usage